lewdry/Bonk/README.md

-# bonk!
+# Bonk! 🟣➰🟢
-Bouncing bonking balls.
+Bonk is a game of bouncing, bonking balls.

-A basic (yes very basic) game of bouncing.
+Grab a ball and throw it.
 Tap a ball to stop it.
-Grab and throw it.
-Double click to reset the screen.
+Double-tap anywhere to get a new set of balls.

-Watch the counter count.
+Watch the bonk counter count ever upwards.
+Stop all the balls for a small surprise.

-Thrilling, that's bonk!
+Thrilling stuff.
+Hey, that's bonk!